ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 - **Error reporting**: A compiler reports all errors only after full compilation (code won't run if there are mistakes).
 An interpreter reports errors line by line, stopping as soon as it hits one.
 - Python is an **interpreted** language.

-> **Example/Explanation by Claude:** Think of a compiler like a translator who reads an entire book first, translates it completely, and only then hands you the finished translated book — if there's a typo anywhere, you get nothing until it's fixed.
+> **AI Example/Explanation:** Think of a compiler like a translator who reads an entire book first, translates it completely, and only then hands you the finished translated book — if there's a typo anywhere, you get nothing until it's fixed.
 An interpreter is more like someone translating a speech live, sentence by sentence, as the speaker talks — you get partial output immediately, but if a sentence has an error, everything stops right there.

 ### 1.2 Variables
 - A **variable** is a name given to a memory location that stores a value.